aaryaparadkar/ilh/README.md

 GitStake seamlessly integrates with GitHub API, allowing developers to continue using familiar tools while benefiting from blockchain-backed features.
 The GST token also employs a dynamic pricing model, adapting to supply and demand, which ensures growth and stability for contributors and the platform alike.

-## Hackathon Theme: Open Innovation

-GitStake aligns with the "Open Innovation" theme by fostering collaboration and innovation in open-source development.
-It empowers contributors and project maintainers to work together efficiently while solving real-world challenges through technology.

 ## Problem Statement

 Open-source development faces several challenges: